Gervais Street Bridge – Columbia, South Carolina

 South Carolina | SC Picture Project | Richland County Photos | Gervais Street Bridge

 A setting sun and the Columbia city lights give the Gervais Street Bridge a warm evening glow.
-The Gervais Street Bridge connects West Columbia and Cayce with downtown Columbia by spanning the Congaree River.
+The Gervais Street Bridge connects West Columbia and with downtown Columbia by spanning the Congaree River.
+The ornamental bridge is instantly recognizable to anyone familiar with the Capital City.

-Above the railings on the bridge you will find cast iron light fixtures.
-The decorative fixtures have a palmetto tree on their bases.
-There are vine patterns on the octagonal posts and an acanthus leaf, which stands for quality, longevity, and creativity.
+Above the railings on the bridge sit cast iron light fixtures.
+The decorative lights posts have a palmetto tree on their bases.
+On the octagonal posts there are vine patterns and an acanthus leaf, which stands for quality, longevity, and creativity.

 Reflections on the Gervais Street Bridge